DavidToddMiller/gr-HighDataRate_Modem/README.md

                      CCSDS TT&C/Doppler Flowgraphs/Products

-JANUARY-FEBRUARY 2023 Updates on CCSDS/TT&C/Doppler: Based on questions received at the 2022 GNU Radio Conference from the audience at the end of my talk, I have now included a CCSDS TT&C Flowgraph at low data rates for Phase Modulation (PM) with a subcarrier and Concatenated Coding (includes processing Doppler removal also via FFTs) that is used extensively by many space agencies:
+JANUARY-March 2023 Updates on CCSDS/TT&C/Doppler: Based on questions received at the 2022 GNU Radio Conference from the audience at the end of my talk, I have now included a CCSDS TT&C Flowgraph at low data rates for Phase Modulation (PM) with a subcarrier and Concatenated Coding (includes processing Doppler removal also via FFTs) that is used extensively by many space agencies:

-  - "Simulation" Flowgraph located in "examples/Doppler_And_CCSDS_TTC_Flowgraphs_LowRate" Folder on this site.
+  - Two "Simulation" Flowgraphs located in "examples/Doppler_And_CCSDS_TTC_Flowgraphs_LowRate" Folder on this site.
+(March 2023 Update: Added Dual Basis/Conventional Option in Properties/Parameter Settings for Reed Solomon Blocks.
+Also added option for Normal (255,223) and Shortened (252,220) in Reed Solomon Blocks for Frame Sizes).
+One flowgraph for (255,223) and another flowgraph for Shortened (252,220).

   - New February 2023: Pluto/RTLSDR Dongle Pair (Actual Full Transmit/Receive RF Loop): Provided a single flowgraph for Transmit and Receive RF loop when using dongles.
 Transmit with Pluto Dongle and Receive with RTLSDR Dongle.
 Same as simulation flowgraph above except "Throttle" block replaced by "Pluto Sink" and "RTLSDR Source" blocks.